Dean Richardson MNCS(Accred. Reg.) ~ Couples, Individuals, Groups, LGBT+

 - I accept cash, cheques in person

-- I accept credit & debit card payments in person (plus £1.50 admin charge) or via PayPal (plus approx 4% admin charge).
+- I also accept credit & debit card payments in person or online via PayPal (no additional fees for paying by card).

-Car Parking costs: free car parking in front of the building (outside of office hours only), on-street along South Street, or around £2 for any of the several car parks in the area.
+Car Parking costs: free car parking along residential side roads (South Street), in the supermarkets (about 10 minutes walk) or around £2.00 for any of the several car parks in the area (see website for location details).

 Skype counselling takes place wherever you feel safe and secure.
 You will need (free) Skype software installing on at least one computer (sometimes two computers if you and your partner prefer for Skype couple counselling).
 Your computer must have a video camera and microphone - and be on a suitably swift broadband connection.
 Many clients find that maximising my image helps them to feel that they are in the same room as Dean.